we will do it together

 Leather is a very durable, easy-care upholstery material, but it does require occasional cleaning and triage.
 If your leather furniture is looking tired, follow our suggestions for perking it right up.

 With its rich color and supple texture, leather furniture invites an element of luxury into your room decor.
-Despite its opulence, leather doesn’t require the kind of painstaking maintenance you could associate with other refinements.
+Despite its opulence, leather does not require the kind of painstaking maintenance you might associate with refinements.

-However, there is a time in the life span of sofas, chaises, or all leather chairs when a care is called for.
-Rest assured that it’s not difficult to understand how to clean leather furniture, and the process involves supplies that homeowners keep at hand.
+When a care is called for however, there comes a time.
+Rest assured that it is not difficult to learn how to clean leather furniture, and the process involves only supplies that most homeowners keep readily available.

-Identify the type of dirt and dust when vacuuming as follows:
+Identify the type of dust and dirt when vacuuming as follows:

 01